mohamedabdul9977/Code-Challenge-1/README.md

 ## Steps

-1.Run `npm init`.
+1. Run `npm init`.
-2.Name the package.
+2. Name the package.
-3.Describe it.
+3. Describe it.
-4.Name the author.
+4. Name the author.
-5.Then you run `npm install prompt-sync`.
+5. Then you run `npm install prompt-sync`.
-6.Finally you declare the variable prompt in your code by using `var prompt = require("prompt-sync") ();`.
+6. Finally you declare the variable prompt in your code by using `var prompt = require("prompt-sync") ();`.

 # Challenge 1: Chai Bora Ingredient Calculator